garry-clawson/Blockchain-Crop-Assurance-and-Localisation/README.md

 #### Prepare the pipeline
 1. Create your smart contract (steps 1-5)
 2. Upload a template image to IPFS get returned CID (step 8)
-3. Add CID of template image to the list in the smart contract (step 6)
+3. Add the CID of template image to the list in the smart contract (step 6)

 #### Execute the pipeline
-4.
+4. Recall the CID of the template image from the smart contract (step 6)
+5.